Teradata/covalent/src/platform/core/search/search-box/README.md

   + Sets if the input should always be visible.
 Defaults to 'false'.
 + placeholder?: string
   + Placeholder for the underlying input component.
++ appearance?: MatFormFieldAppearance
+  + Appearance style for the underlying input component.

 #### Events